htdebeer/pandocomatic/documentation/pandocomatic_templates.md

             parent = [1] ∧ child = [1, 2] ⇒ [1, 2]
             ```

-        2. If the child is a map, it is assumed to have properties `remove`
+        2. If the child is a key-value list, it is assumed to have keys `remove`
-            and `add`, both lists.
+            and `add`.
 The resulting value will be the parent's
             value with the items from the `remove` list removed and
             items from the `add` list added.
 Examples: